Go to page content

 How To Prevent An Anal Fissure

-The primary goal of clinical therapy is to reduce the pressure on the anal canal.
+The primary goal of clinical therapy is to reduce the pressure on the anal canal in order to prevent the development of chronic anal fissure.
 One way to do this is to ease the discomfort and bleeding by making your stools soft.

 Traditional Chinese Medicine (TCM), on the other hand, aims to treat anal fissures by clearing Heat to dispel Dampness, reducing swelling with anti-inflammatory herbs for detoxification, and lubricating the intestines to smooth bowel movements.